Aonne/Time-Tracker/README.md

     - For those that are empty, you can click on the launcher's button to add the path to it. (for now only works with Steam and Ryujinx)
 5) Optional:
     - Check "Launch at start up" to not miss any log, as some launchers will reset theirs at every Windows startup.
+6) Read the logs:
+    - Logs will be in the ```Temp``` folder.
+For now, almost every launchers has a different syntax, something that I'm trying to correct. ```Nvidia.txt``` should have 90% of the logs, it just doesnt registers the name of most old games.
+That's why you'll need to look at the game's launcher put the piece together.

 # FAQ